-The Best First Lines of Books (And How to Write Your Own)
+The Best Opening Lines in Books (And How to Write Your Own)

 I could spend all day reading lists of the best first lines of books.
 In fact, I took longer than I should have to write this article for that very reason.